Elastomers and Rubber Compounds Information

-Elastomers and rubber materials are natural or synthetic polymers with a high degree of flexibility and viscoelasticity (elasticity).
+Elastomers and rubber compounds are natural or synthetic polymers with a high degree of flexibility and viscoelasticity (elasticity).
 The products described on this page take the form of raw, unformed compounds used for molding and fabrication.
 Elastomers are usually thermosets that require vulcanization, but also include various thermoplastics.

 The GlobalSpec SpecSearch Database contains different material grades of elastomer and rubber materials.
 These types are thermoplastics, thermosets, and composites.

 Thermoplastics are polymers that turn to liquid when heated and turn solid when cooled.
 They can be repeatedly remelted and remolded, allowing parts and scraps to be reprocessed.
 In most cases they are also very recyclable.